tiddly-gittly/TidGi-Mobile/Readme.md

 ### Drawbacks

 Currently, only normal tiddlers in SQLite are certainly synced back to TidGi-Desktop.
 HTML Javascript tiddler, and JSON plugins are never tested (Feel free to have a try and report to me!).
 So if you want to add new plugins, you may need to backup data to Desktop, add plugins on Desktop, and perform a full resync (delete and recreate) from TidGi-Desktop (If this is not necessary, report to me!).

-And we don't support creating a new wiki, like [Tiddloid](https://github.com/donmor/Tiddloid) does.
-You need an existing [TidGi-Desktop](https://github.com/tiddly-gittly/TidGi-Desktop) wiki to get started.

 ## Permissions